Ethorbit/SteamDeck-SteamOS-Guides/README.md

 #### Adding Konsole as a non-steam game
 If you don't like having to switch to Desktop every time to decrypt, you can bring Konsole into your Steam library too.

+* Restart deck to get back to the decryption user.
 * Go to the Desktop and open Steam.
 * On the bottom left, click [+] Add A Game
 * Click Add a Non-Steam Game